Rosalind Knight: Career

-Personal life
+Personal life and death

 Knight married theatre and television director Michael Elliott in July 1959; the couple remained married until his death in 1984.
-They had two daughters; Marianne Elliott, a theatre director, is married to actor Nick Sidi.
+They had two daughters including Marianne Elliott, a theatre director who is married to actor Nick Sidi, and actress Susannah Elliott.

-Death

-Knight died on 19 December 2020, at the age of 87.
+Knight died from breast cancer and pancreatic cancer at Meadow House Hospice in Ealing Hospital on 19 December 2020, at the age of 87.